Romance Languages (ROML)College of Arts and Humanities

 Professors: J. Brami, C. Mossman, V. Orlando

-Associate Professors: H. Campangne, J. Falvo, A. Frisch, M. Scullen
+Associate Professors: S. Benharrech, C. Black, H. Campangne, J. Falvo, A. Frisch, M. Scullen

 Lecturers: S. Amodeo (Distinguished Senior Lecturer), F. Deigan (Senior Lecturer), M. Fleri, E. Lozinsky, M. Morando